razeenwasif/Data-Science/Data-Wrangling/Assignment2/report.md

 		*   **Action:** After correcting the negative weights, I will recalculate the `bmi` for all records using the formula: `BMI = weight (kg) / (height (m))^2`.
 The existing `bmi` column will be updated with these new, correct values.
 		*   **Justification:** Since BMI is a derived value, recalculating it is the only way to ensure it is accurate and consistent with the source `height` and `weight` data.

+## Task 4 (Duplicate and Inconsistent Records)

+### Duplicate Records

+I identified duplicate SSNs within the education dataset using drop_duplicates(subset=['ssn'], keep='last').

+Action Taken: I retained the last occurrence of each SSN and dropped all earlier duplicates.

+Justification: Keeping the last record ensures that the most recent or updated information is preserved.
+This reduces the chance of using outdated data for a given individual, which is crucial for an analysis of education, employment, and health.

+### Inconsistencies Between Datasets

+The script identified the following attributes with inconsistencies between records with the same SSN, along with the number of inconsistent records for each:

+   * last_name: 37
+   * gender: 1580
+   * street_address: 6716
+   * suburb: 6625
+   * postcode: 5274
+   * state: 2851
+   * phone: 1921
+   * email: 1508

+  How these inconsistencies were dealt with:

+  The wrangler.py script resolves these inconsistencies by creating a new, unified column for each common attribute in the merged dataset.
+For each attribute, it prioritizes the value from the education dataset.
+Specifically, if a value exists in the education dataset for a given SSN, that value is selected for the merged column.
+If the value is missing in the education dataset but present in the medical dataset, the medical dataset's value is used.
+If both are missing, the merged column will contain a null value.
+After this resolution, the original separate columns (e.g., first_name_edu and first_name_med) are dropped.

+  Justification for the approach:

+  The code implements a "prefer education dataset" strategy for resolving inconsistencies in common attributes.
+This decision is supported by a data quality assessment focusing on missing values in the original datasets.
+For critical contact information attributes such as `postcode`, `phone`, and `email`, the education dataset exhibits significantly higher completeness (fewer missing values) compared to the medical dataset.
+For instance, the education dataset has 21 missing postcodes compared to 4010 in the medical dataset; 1990 missing phone numbers versus 7921; and 2028 missing emails versus 5985.

+  While the medical dataset showed higher completeness for some address components like `street_address`, `suburb`, and `state`, the overall superiority of the education dataset in key identifying and contact fields makes it a more reliable primary source for these attributes.
+  This pragmatic choice establishes a consistent rule for conflict resolution, ensuring that the merged dataset benefits from the more complete information where it matters most for individual identification and contact.
+In a real-world scenario, such a preference would also be driven by formal data authority designations or specific business rules.

+## Task 5 (Other Data Cleaning):

+Here are the four additional data cleaning and transformation tasks I performed:

+### 1. Standardized Date and Timestamp Columns

+*   **Action:** I converted the `birth_date`, `employment_timestamp`, and `consultation_timestamp` columns from their original `object` (text) format into proper `datetime` objects.
+*   **Justification:** This data type correction is fundamental for enabling accurate, time-based calculations.
+It allows for the verification of age, analysis of time-lapsed between employment and health consultations, and general trend analysis, all of which are crucial for exploring the links between education, employment, and health.
+*   **Result:** The columns were successfully converted, as shown by the script output, changing their data type from `object` to `datetime64[ns]` and `datetime64[ns, UTC]`.

+### 2. Cleaned Invalid Salary Data

+*   **Action:** I analyzed the `salary` column and identified a large number of records with invalid data, including negative values and zeros.
+I implemented a cleaning step to replace any salary below a realistic threshold of $10,000 with `NaN` (Not a Number).
+*   **Justification:** Including these invalid salaries in any analysis would heavily skew the results (e.g., the mean income).
+By treating them as missing data, we get a more accurate and reliable understanding of the relationship between realistic income levels and health outcomes.
+*   **Result:** This action affected 5,264 records.
+The minimum salary in the dataset was raised from -9999.0 to 10009.0, and the mean salary shifted from a skewed $56,164 to a more representative $85,590.

+### 3. Standardized `education` Categories

+*   **Action:** I inspected the `education` column and found multiple variations for the same education level (e.g., `certificate-i`, `certificate-ii`, `certificate-iii`, `certificate-iv`).
+I consolidated these into a single, consistent set of categories (e.g., `certificate`).
+*   **Justification:** This standardization is essential for any statistical analysis involving education.
+It prevents the data for a single education level from being split across multiple categories, thereby increasing the validity and statistical power of the analysis.
+*   **Result:** The various certificate levels were grouped into one `certificate` category, and other levels were simplified (e.g., `bachelor-degree` to `bachelor`), resulting in a cleaner, more usable feature.

+### 4. Engineered `bmi_category` Feature

+*   **Action:** I created a new categorical column, `bmi_category`, by grouping the numerical `bmi` values into four standard health categories: 'Underweight' (<18.5), 'Normal' (18.5-24.9), 'Overweight' (25-29.9), and 'Obese' (>=30).
+*   **Justification:** For analyzing health outcomes, these standard BMI categories are often more powerful and interpretable than the continuous BMI values.
+This feature engineering step creates a more direct and clinically relevant variable for exploring the link between lifestyle factors and health status.
+*   **Result:** A new `bmi_category` column was successfully added to the dataset, with the records distributed across the four health categories (e.g., 8,861 'Obese', 4,869 'Normal', etc.).

+	*   **For Negative `weight`:**
+		*   **Action:** I will take the absolute value of the weight to make it positive.
+		*   **Justification:** It is highly probable that the negative sign is a data entry error and the magnitude of the value is correct.
+This approach corrects the error while preserving the data.
+	*   **For Negative `salary`:**
+		*   **Action:** I will take the absolute value of the salary.
+		*   **Justification:** Similar to weight, a negative salary is illogical.
+Taking the absolute value is the most reasonable correction under the assumption that the number is correct, just with the wrong sign.
+	*   **For Incorrectly Calculated `bmi`:**
+		*   **Action:** After correcting the negative weights, I will recalculate the `bmi` for all records using the formula: `BMI = weight (kg) / (height (m))^2`.
+The existing `bmi` column will be updated with these new, correct values.
+		*   **Justification:** Since BMI is a derived value, recalculating it is the only way to ensure it is accurate and consistent with the source `height` and `weight` data.